Hommage aan Luc Brewaeys

 notabu.ensemble neue musik (D)

-conducted by Filip Rathé and Mark-Andreas Schlingensiepen
+o.l.v.
+Filip Rathé en Mark-Andreas Schlingensiepen

 Juliet Fraser, soprano